 Spoiler alert, first of all, although the movie is more than fifteen years old at this point.
 Marie is a great killer in this terrific throwback to ‘70s grindhouse flicks that also happened to pave the way forward for the New French Extremity movement.
 Many people hate the twist because it’s seen to be impossible, but that’s entirely missing the point.
 Marie is our unreliable narrator, we’re seeing the movie the way she remembers it, which is even spelled out for us with a framing device at the beginning and end.

 Jennifer Hills in I Spit On Your Grave

 Jennifer is a killer, yes, but there’s never a moment when she’s not the hero of the story.
 She’s inverting the formula of a slasher, in many ways, by picking off men one by one.
 She gets them alone and dispatches them in increasingly brutal ways.
 And it all feels deserved after she’s subjected to one of the most violent, disturbing rape scenes in the history of cinema.

 Mrs. Voorhees in Friday the 13th

 That’s right.
-Not that anyone should necessarily need the reminder, but the movie that kicked off the early ’80s wave of slashers also happened to feature a woman as the killer.
+Not that anyone should necessarily need the reminder, but the movie that kicked off the early ’80s wave of slashers also happened to feature a female as the antagonist.
 And what a terrific villain she is.
 Betsy Palmer comes into this film very late in the game, but she steals the show the moment she walks on-screen.
 She’s so enraged, so unhinged.
 Mrs. Voorhees—named Pamela in the later sequels—proves that you really can’t trust anyone, not even the sweet old lady next door.